sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/shrIdyAdvivedaH/nItimanjarI.md

 Besides they are connected with some legend or other which fact has led the author to draw morals from them and illustrate them by referring to a few words inserted into the verses indicating the summary of the story itself, Such Ṛcas are 188 in number.
-This number exceeds the number of the verses in Nītimañjarī by 22; this is due to the fact that a few verses have been the subject of two stories—one described on the spot and the other after a few Ṛcas are over, in their proper place following the order of the division in the Ṛk-[Saṁhitā.](# " Cf. verses 33, 39, 64, 124, 149; etc.") Sometimes a number of Ṛcas are quoted consecutively under the same verse as is witnessed on pp. 230, 290, and 328; Every Ṛk bears a proper connection with the story and sheds much light on the connection of the preceding and following Ṛcas of the hymn to which it belongs.
+This number exceeds the number of the verses in Nītimañjarī by 22; this is due to the fact that a few verses have been the subject of two stories—one described on the spot and the other after a few Ṛcas are over, in their proper place following the order of the division in the Ṛk-Saṁhitā.[^38] Sometimes a number of Ṛcas are quoted consecutively under the same verse as is witnessed on pp. 230, 290, and 328; Every Ṛk bears a proper connection with the story and sheds much light on the connection of the preceding and following Ṛcas of the hymn to which it belongs.
 In the Sāyaṇacārya's bhāsya we see the story depicted generally at the beginning of the hymn, but our author is fond of selecting only one or two Ṛcas of that hymn in which the story is prominently hinted at.
 It is often found in the hymns that the Ṛcas contained in it stand independent of one another.
 But this is not the case everywhere and much less in the hymns from which the Ṛcas in the Nītimañjarī are taken.
 The author has not failed to select number of Ṛcas from the same hymn if they have served his purpose of giving out some moral bearing relation with some myth or other.
-He has quoted nearly the whole of the hymn of the[ Aśvins, ](# "R. V. I. 116.")(**नासत्यसूक्त ऋृ०१।११६**) every Ṛk in which refers to some peculiar feat of the Aśvins which is described by means of a legend in the Vedabhāsya or the Bṛhaddevatā.
+He has quoted nearly the whole of the hymn of the Aśvins, [^39](**नासत्यसूक्त ऋृ०१।११६**) every Ṛk in which refers to some peculiar feat of the Aśvins which is described by means of a legend in the Vedabhāsya or the Bṛhaddevatā.

+[^38]: " Cf. verses 33, 39, 64, 124, 149; etc."

+[^39]: "R. V. I. 116."